arunsivaramanneo/GPU-Viewer/README.md

 #### Ubuntu

 1. Before Downloading the files please see the Known issues below
-2. Ensure python3 or higher is installed,Also install Python3-tk (sudo apt-get install Python3-tk) for viewing the GLX Framebuffer configuration window.
+2. Ensure python is installed
 3. Download the file and Extract to a folder
-4. Double click GPU Viewer to launch the Application or You can go to Files and then open terminal and run/type python3 GPUViewer.py
+4. Double click GPUViewer to launch the Application or You can go to Files and then open terminal and run/type python GPUViewer.py
 5. For Vulkan Tab to work Install Vulkan-Utils (Sudo apt-get install vulkan-utils),also Vulkan enabled drivers should be installed.

 #### Arch